-NOTE No. SECTION IN RULE 202 PROPOSED AMENDED RULE (PAR) 202 NOTES LINK TO RETURN TO PAR 202 ^a 1 D.5 Based on a comment from EPA, the District is adding the Rule 210 title 'Fees' in this section and all other sections where Rule 210 is referenced in Rule 202.
-Click here.
-2 D.10.1 The District is added provisions to allow some of the ROC definition's exempt compound usage rates to be up to one gallon per year per stationary source.
+NOTE SECTION IN PROPOSED AMENDED RULE (PAR) 202 NOTES LINK TO No. RULE 202 RETURN TO PAR 202 ^a 1 D.5 Based on a comment from U.S.EPA, the District is adding the Rule Click here.
+210 title "Fees" in this section and all other sections where Rule 210 is referenced in Rule 202.
+2 D.10.1 The District is added provisions to allow some of the ROC Click here. definition's exempt compound usage rates to be up to one gallon per year per stationary source.
 Any usage rate above this threshold will negate any otherwise applicable permit exemptions.
 The ARB has not recommended that air districts designate these compounds as exempt compounds (i.e., non-ROC) due to health risk and/or CEQA implications.
 The genesis for the usage rate threshold stems from provisions in the SJV Rule 1020 definition of "Volatile Organic Compound."
-Click here. compound in PAR 102 mentions that Rule 202.D.10.1,1 and 2 provisions apply when using certain compounds in excess of the threshold.
-3 I.3 The new text is proposed to make the solvent exemption component of Section I.3 consistent with the proposed revised Section U.3 provisions.
-Click here .
+The last paragraph in the revised definition of reactive organic compound in PAR 102 mentions that Rule 202 D 1011 and 2 provisions apply when using certain compounds in excess of the threshold.
+Use of HCFC and HFC in refrigeration, air conditioning, and fire protection, is excluded from the 1 gallon per year per stationary source limit.
+3 I.3 The new text is proposed to make the solvent exemption component Click here. of Section I.3 consistent with the proposed revised Section U.3 provisions.
 4 I.6 This exemption is currently located in Rule 202, Section U.1.
-The District is moving the coating dip tank exemption to Section I because Section I is for coating applications.
-Click here .
-5 U.1 The District is deleting the unheated solvent dispensing containers exemption text from this section.
-Rule 202 Section V, Storage and Transfer Equipment and Operations, Sections V.1 and/or V.4 provide exemptions for such solvent storage containers and transfer equipment.
-Click here.
+The Click here .
+District is moving the coating dip tank exemption to Section I 5 II 1 The District is deleting the unheated solvent dimension containers Click have 5 0.1 exemption text from this section.
+Rule 202 Section V Storage and Click liele .
+Transfer Equipment and Operations Sections V 1 and/or V 4 provide exemptions for such solvent storage containers and transfer equipment.
 On the exemption for unheated nonconveyorized solvent rinsing containers, the District is changing the exemption applicability threshold from 100 gallons capacity to one gallon capacity.
 This provides consistency with the definitions of solvent cleaning and solvent cleaning machines and the proposed revised Rule 321 provisions.
-The 'unheated non-conveyorized coating dip tank' exemption text is being relocated to 202.I.6 because the provision relates to coating applications.
-6 U.2.a Per a request from the regulated community, the District added text to clarify the meaning of fiquid surface area in PAR 202.U.2.a.
+The "unheated non-conveyorized coating din tank" exemption text is being relocated to 202.I.6 because the provision relates to coating applications.
+6 U.2.a Per a request from the regulated community, the District added text to Click here. clarify the meaning of "liquid surface area" in PAR 202.U.2.a.
 The added text is consistent with the Rule 321 definition of the "solvent/air interface area."
-Click here.

-^a When using a computer to view this material, you may return to the PAR 102 text by clicking the 'here' link in the table using the left mouse button.
+^a When using a computer to view this material, you may return to the PAR 102 text by clicking the "here" link in the table using the left mouse button.